 - being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

-- behaved or may have behaved in a way that indicates they may not be suitable to work with children (transferable risk threshold). - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children.
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating children.

-When concerns/allegations meet the harm threshold Bishop Wood Junior School are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)
+When concerns/allegations meet the harm threshold Birchwood Avenue Primary School are required to comply with both Part Four of KCSiE and also Hertfordshire Safeguarding Children Partnership procedures manual section 5.1.5 Managing Allegations Against Adults Who Work With Children and Young People (proceduresonline.com)

-All staff and volunteers at Bishop Wood Junior School are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
-This includes reporting adults who are providing out of school activities/leasing Bishop Wood Junior School facilities.
+All staff and volunteers at Birchwood Avenue Primary School are required to immediately report any level of concerns about behaviour and/or conduct of adult working/volunteering with children towards a child to leadership and management.
+This includes reporting adults who are providing out of school activities/leasing Birchwood Avenue Primary School facilities.

-It is important for staff or any person associated with Bishop Wood Junior School to know who to report concerns to:
+It is important for staff or any person associated with Birchwood Avenue Primary School to know who to report concerns to: